Faith, Quality, and Service

 I think that the number of years a company has been in business is very helpful.
 That being said, a new startup company could do it, but they do not have a lot of experience under their belts, and they do not have processes and systems to make sure that you are going to be properly taken care of.
 Another thing to think about when you are looking at a company is, how long are they going to take to do the job?

 If you have to take time off work to be home and they are telling you it can be done in one day, you do not want to find out that you have had to spend an additional four or five days coming home to take care of your crawl space.
 If you went with a cheaper bid and now it is taking multiple days, how much money have you lost because your precious time (and possibly wages) has been compromised?

 For example, some crawl space retrofit companies and even new construction builders will simply use twine around the access door so that a homeowner or an inspector who peeks their head into the crawl space will think that there is twine all throughout the crawl, when in reality only that small area that is visible has the twine.
 You are going to have to spend a lot more money to fix the problems that are caused by a poor installation.

-All the way around from our pest technicians, our crews, to our customer service representatives, they all are going to know if something is not being done correctly or if something is not going to pass an inspection.
+All the way around from our animal technicians, our crews, to our customer service representatives, they all are going to know if something is not being done correctly or if something is not going to pass an inspection.
 In addition, if any problem occurs then they will know that there is something we have to do to address that problem.

 Other companies may or may not acknowledge those things.
 They might say things such as, “It is not my problem” or, “It is not something we deal with.”
 This is a very deceptive practice that Clean Crawls will not tolerate.
-We have enough crossover between weatherization and pest control now that we feel like we can take care of our customers at a level far superior to what other companies will do.
+We have enough crossover between weatherization and animal exclusion now that we feel like we can take care of our customers at a level far superior to what other companies will do.

 Basically, it is taking care of customers in a way that we would want to be taken care of at our own homes—including improvements in health, comfort, and financial well-being.